chrants/stock-listing/README.md

 # stock-search

-Front-end for the Stock Search take home assignment
+Front-end for a simple Stock Search app.

+This app as of now is ROUGHLY styled because it's a prototype.

 ## Running the app